 Why do a significant proportion of women now find that they ‘can’t cope’ with something that’s a biologically normal part of parenting?
 Women coped sufficiently well until formula marketing kicked off in the late 19th and early 20th centuries.
 They also coped during the Second World War when formula was unavailable.

-10 (Selfish) Things I Love About Breastfeeding”, formula feeding is anything but convenient and in many cases it’s tantamount to a pain in the arse.
+By claiming convenience, formula companies tap into the psyche of the lazy parent.
+However as I described in my article “10 (Selfish) Things I Love About Breastfeeding”, formula feeding is anything but convenient and in many cases it’s tantamount to a pain in the arse.

 No time is formula feeding more of a pain than during the night.
 Kettles to boil, powder to mix, milk to cool – it’s enough to wake the neighbours; so formula companies have produced ‘Goodnight Milk’.
 The name itself is an idealizing claim, as it suggests the milk is necessary for babies to sleep through the night.
 The suggestion itself is concerning, as sleeping deeper puts babies at higher risk of cot death.
 UNICEF has maintained that “Goodnight Milk is not necessary for any baby and there is no independent evidence to support the claim that they help babies settle or that they are easy to digest.”
 (UNICEF 2010).

 Goodnight milks are thickened with cereals to make them harder to digest.
 Aside from the risk that they will be used to replace a night time breastfeed, another worry is that the products could encourage parents to put their baby to bed immediately after bottle-feeding which would rot a baby’s developing teeth.